Data4Democracy/docker-scaffolding/Readme.md

  * Get the docker toolbox for windows 10 home or earlier: https://docs.docker.com/toolbox/toolbox_install_windows/
  * Make sure virtualization is enabled (enter BIOS menu, adjust as needed)
  * Create a docker machine.
 For windows 10 home and earlier use `docker-machine create --driver virtualbox MACHINENAME`.
 Use other drivers as necessary (https://docs.docker.com/engine/getstarted-voting-app/node-setup/)
+ * Setup the machine's environment variables: `docker-machine env MACHINENAME`
+ * Finally, activate the machine.
+The last statement should tell you how but in powershell: `docker-machine env MACHINENAME | invoke-expression`
 2. In this directory, run `docker-compose up`
    This will take a while the first time you do it, because it's downloading all of the dependencies for all of the subparts of the project.
 It should